 Treating the individual with a dieting aid.

-monitoring the amounts of different gut microbes indicative of weight gain/loss.
+Monitoring the amounts of different gut microbes indicative of weight gain/loss.

-Administering an agent which alters the gut microbiome signature to that similar to a non-obese individuals.
+Administering an agent that alters the gut microbiome signature to that similar to non-obese individuals.

-The researchers have developed a personalized machine learning algorithm that, based on the gut microbiome population, can predict the likelihood of recurrent weight gain.
-Additionally, the researchers have tested different agents such as antibiotics, Flavanoids, probiotics and fecal transplants in order to directly modulate the gut microbiome population, changing it to that of a non obese individual.
+The researchers have developed a personalized machine-learning algorithm, which based on the gut microbiome population, can predict the likelihood of recurrent weight gain.
+Additionally, the researchers have tested different agents such as antibiotics, flavanoids, probiotics, and fecal transplants in order to directly modulate the gut microbiome population, changing it to that of a non-obese individual.

 Applications and Advantages:

-Novel approach - The method addresses one of the main causes for weight gain that has, until now, been overlooked - the gut microbiome population.

-Analysis - The method can be used to predict the likelihood of success for different diets, by analyzing changes in the gut microbiome.

-Improving existing diet programs - Based on the provided analysis individual weight loss programs can be modified for optimal results.

-Treatment - Different agents can be used to directly modulate the gut microbiome population or their metabolites, improving the results of the weight loss program and helping to maintain the target weight.

-Personal - Personalized dietary recommendations are given based on the individual’s gut microbiome population, genetic variance and dietary preferences.
+Diagnostic to test which populations are more susceptible to relapsed obesity

+A method of either using an agent or a specific bacterial population to reduce relapsed obesity

-A personalized Machine learning algorithm utilizes comprehensive datasets such as dietary consumption, microbiome population and genetic variability to deliver dietary recommendations.
+A personalized machine-learning algorithm utilizes comprehensive datasets such as dietary consumption, microbiome population, and genetic variability to deliver dietary recommendations.

 Development Status

 The teams of Profs.
-Elinav and Segal have developed a personalized machine learning algorithm enabling microbiome based prediction of relapsing weight gain and have demonstrated, in mice, that fecal transplantation and post-biotic intervention may prevent excessive secondary weight gain.
-The method is currently being tested on human subjects.
+Elinav and Segal have developed a personalized machine-learning algorithm enabling microbiome based prediction of relapsing weight gain and have demonstrated, in mice, that fecal transplantation and post-biotic intervention may prevent excessive secondary weight gain.
+The method is presently being tested on human subjects.

 For additional information please contact: